PRAJWAL-BR-0304/Student-Management-System/README.md

 Keep apps modular and reusable

-Use environment variables for secrets (e.g., in .env)
+Use environment variables for secrets (in .env)

 Commit Messages (Conventional Commits)
 feat: for new features